samus-io/tablab-steps/steps/vjtYQhp47iqpv6KW2Iep4q4bTMjm056zofc/en/README.md

 ### Early Detection of Software Vulnerabilities

-DevSecOps ensures that security checks are integrated into every stage of the software development lifecycle.
+* DevSecOps ensures that security checks are integrated into every stage of the software development lifecycle.
 By conducting security assessments at each phase, teams can identify and address vulnerabilities early, reducing the time and cost of fixing issues later on.
 This proactive approach minimizes disruptions and enhances security for end-users.

 ### Accelerated Time to Market

-By automating security tests and processes, DevSecOps helps streamline the development pipeline and eliminate bottlenecks.
+* By automating security tests and processes, DevSecOps helps streamline the development pipeline and eliminate bottlenecks.
 This allows software teams to deliver new features and updates to market faster, without compromising on security.
 The automated nature of DevSecOps also reduces the likelihood of human errors, further expediting the release cycle.

 ### Enhanced Regulatory Compliance

-DevSecOps enables software teams to stay compliant with industry regulations and standards by integrating security best practices into their processes.
+* DevSecOps enables software teams to stay compliant with industry regulations and standards by integrating security best practices into their processes.
 By automating security checks against regulatory requirements, such as GDPR or HIPAA, teams can ensure that their applications meet necessary data protection and security standards.

 ### Cultivation of a Security-Aware Culture

-Through DevSecOps practices, software teams develop a heightened awareness of security best practices and principles.
+* Through DevSecOps practices, software teams develop a heightened awareness of security best practices and principles.
 By fostering a culture of collaboration and shared responsibility among development, operations, and security teams, organizations can proactively identify and address potential security risks in their applications.

 ### Secure Development of New Features

-DevSecOps promotes collaboration between development, operations, and security teams, ensuring that security considerations are integrated into the development of new features.
+* DevSecOps promotes collaboration between development, operations, and security teams, ensuring that security considerations are integrated into the development of new features.
 By sharing a common understanding of software security and utilizing shared tools for assessment and reporting, teams can innovate and deliver value to customers while prioritizing security.

+### Better Communication and Collaboration Between Teams

+* This security-focused culture promotes collaboration and teamwork among IT professionals with diverse skills and competencies to achieve a common goal.

+### Improve Quality Control and Threat Exposure Management

+* While the security team may be perceived as a source of delays by the DevOps team, this should not be the case.
+Issues are detected and resolved promptly before the entire project is completed.
+This approach ultimately leads to enhanced quality control procedures and shorter project timelines.

 ## What are the challenges of adopting DevSecOps?

+### Resistance to Cultural Shift

-* **Resistance to Cultural Shift**: IT teams may be accustomed to traditional software development practices and may resist embracing the DevSecOps mindset, which emphasizes collaboration between development and security teams.
+* IT teams may be accustomed to traditional software development practices and may resist embracing the DevSecOps mindset, which emphasizes collaboration between development and security teams.
 Overcoming this resistance requires strong leadership support and clear communication about the importance of security practices in modern software development.

+### Complex Tools Integration

-* **Complex Tools Integration**: integrating various tools used by software and security teams into the DevSecOps pipeline can be challenging.
+* Integrating various tools used by software and security teams into the DevSecOps pipeline can be challenging.
 Traditional security scanners may not be compatible with modern development practices, leading to difficulties in seamlessly incorporating security checks into the continuous delivery process.

+### Skillset and Training Gaps

-* **Skillset and Training Gaps**: DevSecOps requires a combination of development, operations, and security expertise.
+* DevSecOps requires a combination of development, operations, and security expertise.
 However, not all team members may possess the necessary skills and knowledge to effectively implement security practices throughout the software development lifecycle.
 Providing adequate training and upskilling opportunities is essential to address these skillset gaps.

+### Lack of Standardization

-* **Lack of Standardization**: there may be a lack of standardized practices and frameworks for implementing DevSecOps across organizations.
+* There may be a lack of standardized practices and frameworks for implementing DevSecOps across organizations.
 Without clear guidelines and best practices, teams may struggle to establish consistent security processes and workflows, leading to inefficiencies and inconsistencies in security practices.

+### Legacy Systems and Processes

-* **Legacy Systems and Processes**: Organizations with legacy systems and processes may face additional challenges in adopting DevSecOps practices.
+* Organizations with legacy systems and processes may face additional challenges in adopting DevSecOps practices.
 Retrofitting security into existing systems and workflows can be complex and time-consuming, requiring careful planning and resource allocation to ensure compatibility and maintain productivity.

+### Resource Constraints

-* **Resource Constraints**: implementing DevSecOps requires dedicated resources, including time, budget, and personnel.
+* Implementing DevSecOps requires dedicated resources, including time, budget, and personnel.
 However, organizations may face constraints in terms of budgetary limitations, competing priorities, and staffing shortages, making it challenging to allocate sufficient resources to prioritize security within the development process.

+### Development Speed Increases Risk of Missed Sensitive Data

+* While the DevSecOps approach accelerates application development at the initial stages, this rapid pace can lead to overlooked vulnerabilities.

+### Challenges in Identifying Design Vulnerabilities

+* This model relies on the agile methodology, employing various techniques to deliver the initial application quickly.
+Because it focuses on client feedback for improvement, identifying design-based vulnerabilities can be difficult and time-consuming.

+### Lack of Early Phase Documentation

+* The absence of documentation during the early stages of application development complicates the identification of exposures, especially those related to business logic.
+Security experts require more time to understand the application logic, making it harder to pinpoint vulnerabilities.

+### Lack of Open Communication Hampers Effectiveness

+* Effective communication and collaboration between the IT department, software development, and security teams are crucial.
+If any of these teams withhold crucial information from one another, the process may fail to work correctly.

+### Management’s Top Priority May Be Compromised

+* Not every executive in a software company prioritizes security.
+Consequently, an executive may disagree with changes proposed by a manager.
+As a result, the business might delay security testing until the software development process is considered complete.

 ## DevSecOps best practices

 ### Shift Left

-DevSecOps emphasizes the importance of shifting security checks and assessments to the left, meaning they are conducted earlier in the software development lifecycle.
-By integrating security into the planning, design, and coding phases, teams can identify and mitigate vulnerabilities before they become more costly to fix later on.
+* Integrate security testing early in the development process to identify and mitigate security risks effectively.

+### Adopt Automation

+* Use automation to accelerate security testing and enforce security policies, reducing the risk of security incidents.

+### Continuous Integration and Continuous Delivery (CI/CD)

+* Implement CI/CD to automatically build, test, and deploy code changes, ensuring quick and efficient code integration and delivery.

+### Continuous Testing

+* Conduct continuous testing to identify vulnerabilities early in the development process, minimizing security issues in production.

+### Implement Obfuscation Techniques

+* Protect code from reverse engineering through obfuscation techniques like code encryption and compression.

-### Shift Right
+### Threat Modeling

-While focusing on early detection is crucial, DevSecOps also recognizes the need to continue monitoring and addressing security concerns after deployment.
-Shift right involves ongoing monitoring and feedback loops to detect and respond to security incidents that may arise in production environments, ensuring that vulnerabilities are addressed promptly.
+* Perform threat modeling to identify, quantify, and prioritize risks, enabling proactive risk management.

+### Adopt a Microservices Architecture

+* Break applications into smaller, manageable services that can be developed, tested, and deployed independently, enhancing security controls.

+### Use Cloud-native Technologies

+* Leverage cloud-native technologies such as containers, microservices, and serverless computing to build scalable and fault-tolerant systems.

+### Encrypt Data in Motion

+* Ensure data is encrypted during transfer between systems to protect it from interception and unauthorized access.

+### Role-based Access Control (RBAC)

+* Implement RBAC to manage who has access to what resources, preventing unauthorized access to sensitive data and systems.

+### Monitor and Log Activity

+* Continuously monitor and log system activity to detect and respond to potential security issues promptly.

+### Implement DevOps at All Levels

+* Ensure DevOps principles are adopted throughout the organization, promoting a culture of shared responsibility for security.

-### Use of Automated Security Tools
+### Integrate Security Tools

-To keep pace with the fast-paced nature of DevOps environments, DevSecOps teams rely on automated security tools integrated into their CI/CD pipelines.
-These tools enable continuous security testing throughout the development process, helping teams identify and remediate vulnerabilities efficiently without slowing down development cycles.
+* Incorporate security tools into the DevOps pipeline to identify vulnerabilities and ensure secure code deployment.

+### Collaborate Across Teams

+* Promote communication and collaboration between development, security, and operations teams to foster a culture of shared responsibility.

+### Implement Secure Coding Standards

+* Provide developers with secure coding standards and best practices to ensure secure code from the start.

+### Enforce Access Controls

+* Control access to systems and data throughout the development process to prevent unauthorized access.

+### Provide Security Training

+* Educate team members on security risks and best practices to reduce incidents caused by human error.

+### Policy as Code

+* Define and enforce security policies as code to ensure consistent application of standards across the CI/CD pipeline.

+### Expand Incident Response Capabilities

+* Develop and test incident response plans that integrate with development and operations workflows for rapid action during security breaches.

+### Leverage Immutable Infrastructure

+* Use immutable infrastructure to prevent unauthorized changes and minimize configuration drift, enhancing deployment security.

-### Promotion of Security Awareness
+### Enhance Security Observability

-DevSecOps fosters a culture of security awareness across all levels of the organization.
-From developers to operations to management, everyone is encouraged to prioritize security and take responsibility for safeguarding software users from potential threats.
-Security awareness training, regular communication, and collaborative efforts are key components of this practice.
+* Improve observability with advanced monitoring tools for real-time detection and response to security issues.

 [1]: /static/images/devsecops-lifecycle.png